chrisk60331/aws-rag-quickstart/README.md

 <img src="img/ragstart.jpg" width="50%"/>

 ## Prerequisites
-- Python and pip (but of course, you already have those installed).
+- Python and pip (of course, you already have those installed).
 - Docker and docker-compose.
   - Be sure to max out resource allocation in Docker preferences, you'll need it.
-- Homebrew (or other package manager, substitute brew [something] commands as necessary).
+- Homebrew (or your favorite package manager, substitute brew [something] commands as necessary).
 - This repo, cloned locally.
 Duh.

 ## Testing